danarrib/OpenBatteryDataLink/README.md

 - Battery pack's average, higher and lower cell voltage
 - Battery pack's instant and total current meter

+Check the Wiki for Full feature list, Battery sensor schematics and OBDL Protocol definition and Sample Implementations.

 ## History
 The common way for a Flight Controller be aware of aircraft battery voltage is to wire a positive and a negative wire to a solder pad on the Flight Controller's board, witch is wired to a simple voltage divider and to an analog input of the microcontroller.
 Using this method, Flight Controller can only be aware of the total battery pack voltage, not individual cells voltage.